apache/arrow/docs/source/developers/reviewing.rst

 * Ideally, contributing code should be a rewarding process.
-Of course, it will not always be, but we should strive to reduce contributor frustration all the while keeping the above issues in mind.
+Of course, it will not always be, but we should strive to reduce contributor frustration while keeping the above issues in mind.

 * Like any communication, code reviews are governed by the Apache `Code of Conduct <https://www.apache.org/foundation/policies/conduct.html>`_.